 You cannot teach a man anything; you can only help him find it within himself." - Galielo Galilei

-Teaching people to sing is about setting up a structure for each person to discover, understand, use, master and hopefully love his or her own unique and authentic voice.
+Teaching people to sing is about setting up a structure for each person to discover, understand, use, master and hopefully love their own unique and authentic voice.
 I use a dynamic approach based on the simple principles of how the body works as an instrument to establish a clear, understandable and repeatable technical system for each singer.
 You should leave every lesson understanding more than you did before with defined and achievable goals in mind for your next week’s practice.

 Although I am a detail-oriented technician, technique is only a small part of a singer's vocal development.
 Physiological command, discipline, practice routines, and personal wellbeing are essential for vocal growth, but so are a curiosity for the unknown, and creative problem-solving tactics.
 Therefore, lessons are a time for safe, guided discovery to understand the voice and they should be an inventive, productive, and enjoyable hour that encourage you to continue the same work on your own.
-Whether you are preparing for auditions, reworking your book, learning a role, finding your natural and genuine singing voice, or rebuilding your technique from years of unhealthy vocal habits, I aim to create an environment of trust and direct and honest communication so improvement can happen quickly, reliably, and joyfully!
+Whether you are preparing for auditions, reworking your aria package or audition book, learning a role, finding your genuine singing voice, or rebuilding your technique, I aim to create an environment of trust and direct and honest communication so improvement can happen quickly, reliably, and joyfully!

 Read some of Rebecca's tips for singing Musical Theater styles.